Jekyll-Bootstrap/jekyll-bs5/README.md

 ## Installation

 Clone the repo locally and in the terminal type: `bundle install` wait for it to finish and then type `bundle exec jekyll serve` you will need to already have ruby, bundle, and jekyll set up.
 Follow the guide on the jekyll site to do that.
+You can also include this theme as a gem in your Gemfile and run `bundle install` then it will include this gem and you will be ready to go.

 ## Site Structure